Sensei-Intent-Tensor/0.0_leaf_cutter_web_enriching_harvester_ants/00_foundations/02_anti_scraping_tech/00_README.md

 # 02_anti_scraping_tech

-> **Understanding the Defenses You'll Face**
+> **Know Your Enemy: Understanding Anti-Bot Systems**

-This section covers the technologies and techniques websites use to prevent automated access.
-Understanding these defenses is essential for building scrapers that work reliably.
+This section covers the technologies and techniques websites use to detect and block scrapers.
+Understanding these systems is essential for building robust scrapers that can handle real-world defenses.

 ---